Lemongrass is native to Sri Lanka and South India. They grow best in subtropical regions.

 Blades are rarely used for dishes.
 You can make tea out of them.
 You can also use them as decomposed nitrogen-rich fertilizer.

 After harvesting you can use them in different dishes either chopped or crushed which adds more flavor to dishes.
-And then you can also keep them in the freezer to eat them later.
-Use a plastic packet to keep the stalks so the moisture still remains inside the packet and lemongrass do not dry up.
+And then you can also keep them in the freezer to eat later.
+Use a plastic packet to keep the stalks so the moisture still remains inside the packet and lemongrass does not dry up.

 5 Tips for growing Lemongrass Indoors